 Frank once said, “If we never did anything we shouldn’t do, we’d never feel good about doing the things we should.”
 One thing that Frank always does is go after what he wants.
 In fact, he goes after what he wants in every episode and strategically aligns himself with the people that will help him get there.
 He never loses sight of his end goal and is someone who can think with logic over emotion 9 times out of 10.

-Finally, I’d be lying if I told you that the last couple years since quitting my job was extremely difficult.
+Finally, I’d be lying if I told you that the last couple of years since quitting my job was extremely difficult.
 It was very financially rewarding and I had some definite highs and lows but I don’t feel I was being challenged to the level I should be.
-As such, launching and running two new startups is my way of pushing myself to increasing that uncomfort so I can learn and win.
+As such, launching and running two new startups is my way of pushing myself to increase that comfort so I can learn and win.
 Some people might say, I’m biting off more than I can chew but I’d rather choke on greatness than nibble on mediocrity.
-And to those who think running multiple companies is a bad idea, I’m going It’s going to be challenge but like Frank Underwood said, if you don’t like the way the table is set – flip the table..
+And to those who think running multiple companies is a bad idea, I’m going It’s going to be a challenge but like Frank Underwood said, if you don’t like the way the table is set – flip the table.